-In November 2018, UFA Policy Volume I, Chapter 3, Section 6205 Standby Leave/Pay was approved recognizing the importance of supporting mission critical services outside of normal business hours.
+UFA's policy for Standby Leave/Pay was approved to recognize the importance of supporting mission critical services outside of normal business hours.
 PIOs rotate availability 24/7 for media calls and fire-related incidents as mentioned above.
 Compensation is at a rate of eight hours accrued time for each week they are on standby.
 This time may be used as paid leave throughout the year or may be paid out at the end of the year.